MrGlockenspiel/the-sound-of-CPU-usage/README.md

 ## ~~Bugs~~ Features:

  - If your CPU is too good, you may just get a lot of low notes in a row.
 The lesson?
 Get a worse computer, nerd.
- - The script does not write to different MIDI tracks, even though it's supposed to, it just places them end to end on track 2 for some horrible reason.

 ## FAQ

-#### Why are there so many comments and newlines?
-Your style is terrible!
-I usually don't write like that, I swear! <br>
-I usually have no comments! (cry about it) <br>
-But uhhhhhhhh... <br>

-Check the line count ( ͡° ͜ʖ ͡°) <br>

 #### Why did you do this
 Yes.